Shortlist UK’s Best Manufacturing ERP Software

 IFS ERP

-A manufacturing ERP built for large to enterprise-size organisations operating in complex, asset-intensive industries.
+IFS is a manufacturing ERP built for large to enterprise-size organisations operating in complex, asset-intensive industries.
 Part of IFS Cloud, key features include supply chain management, automated workflows, and customisable reporting.

 Manufacturing Industry Fit: Automotive, Chemicals, Food and beverage, High-tech, Industrial Manufacturing, Life sciences